-Dimmer switches are an economical, easy way to make a big difference in your home’s lighting appeal, as well as in your energy use.
-An often overlooked decorating secret, dimmers can change the mood of a room with just a touch.
-Installing a dimmer switch or changing one out is a fairly simple DIY task that doesn’t take much time, effort or expense.
+Dimmer switches are an affordable, easy way to make a big difference in your home’s lighting appeal as well as in your energy use.
+An often-overlooked decorating secret, a dimmer switch can change the mood of a room with just a touch.
+Installing a dimmer switch or changing one out is a relatively simple DIY task that will allow you to update your lighting without an electrician.

 Why Should I Consider Dimmer Light Switches in My Home?

 There are many good reasons to install dimmer switches around your house.
 When the lights aren't functioning at full capacity, they use less energy and save bulb life.
-Dimming lights can make a room more comfortable to be in and can contribute to the desired ambiance for a party, gathering or event.
+Dimming lights can make a room more comfortable and create a lovely ambiance for a party, gathering, or event.

-• Bathroom - Being able to dim the lights first thing in the morning will allow you to start your daily routine without bright light assaulting your eyes, and provide an easier transition from sleeping to waking.
-Also, adding a dimmer can give the effect of candlelight without introducing a fire hazard.
-For better relaxation at home, lower the lights before taking a luxurious bath.
+- Bathroom.
+Being able to dim the lights first thing in the morning will allow you to start your daily routine without a bright light assaulting your eyes, providing an easier transition from sleeping to waking.
+Also, adding a dimmer switch can give the effect of candlelight without introducing a fire hazard.
+For ultimate relaxation at home, lower the lights before taking a luxurious bath.

-• Bedroom - Rarely do you truly need bright light in the bedroom.
-In order to keep your bedroom a place for rest, incorporating a dimmer light switch can inform your body that the day is winding down and encourage better sleeping habits.
-If bright light is needed, result to windows and skylights for a natural source.
+- Bedroom.
+Rarely do you truly need bright light in the bedroom.
+To keep your bedroom a place for rest, incorporating a dimmer light switch can inform your body that the day is winding down and encourage better sleeping habits.
+If bright light is needed, your windows and skylights are a natural source.

-• Kitchen - While full light may be needed for some tasks in the kitchen, the ability to turn the lights to a lower level can come in handy, especially for early morning coffee-making or for late-night snacking.
-The dimmer can also set apart the cooking area from the dining area; use overhead lighting above the island or kitchen table to distinguish the areas for bigger gatherings.
+- Kitchen.
+While full light may be needed for some tasks in the kitchen, the ability to turn the lights to a lower level can come in handy, especially for early morning coffee-making or late-night snacking.
+The dimmer switch can differentiate the cooking area from the dining area; use overhead lighting above the island or kitchen table to distinguish the areas for bigger gatherings.

-• Hallways - Dimmers in hallways can be handy at nighttime, especially for households with little ones.
-Using the dimmer will keep bright lights from shining into bedrooms while ensuring safety in case someone gets up during the night.
+- Hallways.
+Dimmers—and even better, touch dimmer switches—in hallways can be handy at nighttime, especially for households with little ones.
+Using the dimmer will keep bright lights from shining into bedrooms while ensuring safety if someone gets up during the night.

-• Porch lights - Controlling the porch light with a dimmer switch gives you better control over energy consumption; turn up the lights when you need to see outside, and dim them overnight for security while conserving power.
+- Porch.
+Controlling the porch light with a dimmer switch gives you better control over energy consumption; turn up the lights when you need to see outside and dim them overnight for security while conserving power.

 You’ll also need to decide which control style you want.
 The rotary style, with a circular turning knob, is the most common type of dimmer.
-A toggle style looks like a regular light switch, but has a smaller piece on the side that moves up and down to control the light level.
-A rocker control works in a similar manner as the toggle, but the small control piece is found on the side of a larger light switch.
+A toggle style looks like a regular light switch but has a smaller piece on the side that moves up and down to control the light level.
+A rocker control works similarly to the toggle, but the small control piece is found on the side of a larger light switch.
 A slide has a horizontal switch that also moves up and down for light control, and tap switches are usually intended for use with LED bulbs.
 Scene selector controls have several buttons that let you choose the lighting level.
-You might want to match the control style with other dimmer light switches in the room, or home, for consistency.
+For consistency, you might want to match the control style with other dimmer light switches in the room or throughout your home.

 Steps for Installing a Dimmer Switch:

 1. Read the manufacturer’s instructions carefully for the dimmer switch that you purchased.
-Always follow the specific instructions for your purchase.
-Don't forget the warning information.
+Don't forget to read the warning information.

-(The following are general instructions and may not apply to your particular switch or situation.)
+(The following are general instructions and may not apply to every type of dimmer switch.)

-2. Turn off the electricity to the switch, room or zone at your home’s main fuse box/circuit breaker.
-Remove the cover, and always test the wires with a voltage detector to verify that the power is off.
+2. Turn off the electricity to the switch, room, or zone at your home’s main fuse box/circuit breaker.
+Remove the cover and test the wires with a voltage detector to verify that the power is off.
 Turn the switch to the off position.